-In Universal Analytics, you would navigate to Behavior > Site Content > All Pages to view your landing pages report.
-In this report you can analyze metrics like pageviews, unique pageviews, average time on page, bounce rate and more.
+In Universal Analytics, you would navigate to Behaviour > Site Content > All Pages to view your landing pages report.
+In this report you can analyse metrics like pageviews, unique pageviews, average time on page, bounce rate and more.

 In Google Analytics 4 you will follow the path Reports > Engagement > Pages and screens to access your pages report.
 On this screen you will see two graphs giving you some insights on your top performing pages.
 Underneath that you will find a table report with metrics like views, users, views per user, average engagement time and more.

-The best way to use this report is by exploring various features, metrics, and dimensions to help track and analyze your page performance.
+The best way to use this report is by exploring various features, metrics, and dimensions to help track and analyse your page performance.